Norman Daly: Family and education

-Early career
+Paintings and sculpture

 In 1942, Daly joined the Department of Art at Cornell University in Ithaca, New York, where he taught drawing, painting, materials and methods, and elements of design.
-He became Professor of Art in 1958 and retired in 1976, but continued to teach as an emeritus professor until 1999.
+He became Professor of Art in 1958 and reached the mandatory retirement age in 1976, but was able to continue teaching as an emeritus professor until 1999.

 Beginning with his undergraduate years in Boulder, Norman Daly took inspiration for his early paintings from the American Southwest and Native American art.
-He began exhibiting these paintings in the mid-1940s and his work as a professional artist continued throughout the 1950s.
-By 1960 his interests broadened to the three-dimensional, including found objects, assemblages and marble carvings.
+He began exhibiting these paintings in the New York City gallery world in mid-1940s, and his work as a professional artist continued throughout the 1950s.
+By 1960 his interests broadened to the three-dimensional, which included found objects, assemblages and marble carvings.
+These new interests paved the way for the creation of The Civilization of Llhuros.

+Daly's modernist paintings from the mid to late1940s are most recently represented in the collections of Asheville Art Museum (NC), Rollins Museum of Art (FL), Boca Raton Museum of Art (FL), Mattatuck Museum (CT), Fairfield University Art Museum (CT), Dennos Museum Center (MI) among others.

 The Civilization of Llhuros

-Daly became interested in the relation of art to anthropology and archaeology, and this new approach led him to create the imaginary civilization of Llhuros.
+Daly became interested in the relationship of art to anthropology and archaeology, and this new approach led him to create the imaginary civilization of Llhuros.
 He situated Llhuros in Asia Minor just east of the Iron Age kingdom of Lydia (now western Turkey).
 The Civilization of Llhuros is the title for the collection that Daly went on to present as archaeological artifacts of Llhuros.
-Included are frescoes, architectural fragments, vessels, ritual objects, jewelry, games, and musical and scientific instruments.
+Included are frescoes, architectural fragments, vessels, ritual objects, jewelry, games, a mosaic and musical and scientific instruments.
 Llhuros is composed of more than 150 works of visual art, ranging from a matchbox-size scientific instrument to an 8' by 36' temple wall in bas-relief.

 Daly also created works of Llhuroscian poetry and collaborated with musicians and actors in the studios of inventor Robert Moog to record Llhuroscian music.
 Finally, Daly invented an elaborate world of scholars and commentators who voiced their opinions on many aspects of Llhuros.

-In 1972, the Andrew Dickson White Museum of Art at Cornell mounted the first exhibition of The Civilization of Llhuros.
+In 1972, the Andrew Dickson White Museum of Art at Cornell, under the direction of Thomas Leavitt, mounted the first exhibition of The Civilization of Llhuros.
 The exhibition catalog appears to be the catalog of an archaeological exhibition, with illustrations and detailed technical and historical information.
 This combination of an invented archaeology together with skillful efforts to make the project appear to be actual history marks The Civilization of Llhuros as an exemplar of fictive art (also known as superfiction).